 Federal tax law

 No extension to pay.
 Oregon does not allow an extension of time to pay your tax, even if the IRS is allowing an extension.
-Your 2013 Oregon tax is due April 15, 2014.
+Your 2014 Oregon tax is due April 15, 2015.

 Federal law connection.
-Oregon is tied to January 3, 2013 federal income tax laws.
+Oregon is tied to December 31, 2013 federal income tax laws.
 Oregon has a rolling tie to federal changes made to the definition of taxable income.*

 * There are two exceptions to the rolling tie:

 - IRC section 139A for Federal Subsidies for Prescription Drug Plans,

 Income under these sections is specifically exempt from tax on the federal return.
 If you have any of these types of income, you will have an addition on your Oregon tax return.

 Federal tax liability subtraction.
-The federal tax subtraction limit is $6,250 for 2013 and may be limited further based on adjusted gross income (AGI).
+The federal tax subtraction limit is $6,350 for 2014 and may be limited further based on adjusted gross income (AGI).
 See the Subtractions page.

 Military pay.
 You may continue to subtract military pay from your Oregon income if you earned it outside Oregon from August 1, 1990, through the date the president sets as the end of combat activities in the Persian Gulf.
 The president had not declared an end to combat activities when this publication was printed.

 Payment options.
 The department accepts payment of tax by debit card, credit card, check, and money order.
-See the General Information page for information and instructions.
+See the General information page for information and instructions.

 Minor child’s return and signature.
 If your child must file a tax return, you may sign the child’s name as his or her legal agent.
 Sign the child’s name and then

 Deceased person’s return and signature.
 You must file a final return for a person who died during the calendar year if a return would normally be required.
 If a return must be filed, please check the “deceased” box.

 If so, file Form 243, Claim to Refund Due a Deceased Person, with the return.
 Go to our website to download the form or contact us to order it.
 If you are a court appointed personal representative or have filed a small estate affidavit and you need more information about trusts or estates, contact our Estate Unit at firstname.lastname@example.org.

 Oregon tax credits.
 Most Oregon tax credits are limited to your tax liability.
 However, report the full amount of each credit on your return, even if you cannot use all of the credit this year.
 Some credits allow a carryforward of any unused amount.
-When you prepare your 2013 return, refer to the copy of your 2012 return to see if you have any unused credit to carry forward.
+When you prepare your 2014 return, refer to the copy of your 2013 return to see if you have any unused credit to carry forward.
 See the Credits page to find out which credits you can carry forward to future years.